What you need to know about sleep...

-- Have a hot bath before you go to bed
+- Have a bath before you go to bed

 - Make sure your bed is comfortable with a good mattress and pillows

-- Get outside every day and get some fresh air
+- Get outside everyday and have some fresh air

-- If you don’t get to sleep in 20 mins, get up and do something boring for a while and try again
+- If don't sleep in 20 minutes, get up and do something boring for a while then try again

 - No screens in bed - blue light disrupts your sleep

-- Make sure your bedroom is a good temperature – not too hot or cold
+- Make sure your bedroom is a good temperature - ot too hot or cold

 - Go and see a doctor if you have persistent sleep problems